albertnis/albert.nz/content/blog/vite-plugin-gpx/index.md

 Start time is easy.
 Most of the time the GeoJSON feature will contain a "time" which can be used.
 Just in case, I fall back to the first coordinate time.

+Times in GeoJSON are represented in ISO format, so liberal use of `parseISO` from `date-fns` is appropriate here.

 ```ts
 import { parseISO } from 'date-fns'